cng008/spotify-web-player-clone/README.md

   - Resolution: Storing this data in the browser solved this issue.
 - Issue: retrieving data from Spotify's API and figuring out how to save it to the backend while needing multiple requests for the data I needed
   - Resolution: saving data to useState when variables weren't accessible where needed or using state to get multiple api requests
+- Issue: Users wanting to login using their irl Spotify account must be explicitly added under the section "Users and Access" by Christien before they can authenticate with the app (Spotify's rules)
+  - Resolution: disable spotify authentication login method and replace with axios method to fetch token using basic authorization